 Photo credit: Sue McCabe, trainer and behaviourist at Muttamorphosis Dog Training

-As well as helping our mental health, our pets can also offer companionship, helping us to combat loneliness.
-Catherine Burn commented that “pets are great companions.
-They can give you company, especially when you’re not around your colleagues, which can help you feel less isolated”.
+As well as helping our mental health, our pets can offer companionship.
+This, in turn, helps us to combat loneliness.
+Catherine Burn commented, “Pets are great companions.
+They can give you company, especially when you’re not around your colleagues, which can help you feel less isolated.”

-Joe Nutkins added that “our pets give us someone to talk to, confide in and offer us unconditional affection which in turn boosts our serotonin levels and production of oxytocin – both helping us feel loved and happy!
-This can have a knock-on effect with helping us naturally lower our cortisone levels and help us feel less stressed”.
+Joe Nutkins added that “our pets give us someone to talk to, confide in and offer unconditional affection.
+This boosts our serotonin levels and production of oxytocin in return.
+Both help us feel loved and happy!
+Also, this can have a knock-on effect by helping us naturally lower our cortisone levels and help us feel less stressed.”

 Routine